pedropazzini/bing_send_mail/README.md

 # bing_send_mail
-Python script that downloads and sends the bing image of the day thru e-mail
+Python script that downloads and sends the bing image of the day thru e-mail with a specific message for each of multiple receivers.

 # Configuration
 Mail configurations such as username, password should be done mail.cfg file.
-Other configurations such as the root installation shoud be done at the file bing_send_mail.py
+The receivers configuration should be done in the receivers folder, and each file on it saves the configurations for one receiver.

+The easiest way to use it is via Docker.
+So just build the Dockerfile:

+docker build -t bing_send_mail .

+And then run:

+/usr/bin/docker run -v /home/pedro/doc/python/bing_send_mail/:/tmp/ bing_send_mail

 #Cron jobs
-It's easy to make it a cron job, by adding the following to your crontab (after editing for your specific folder):
+It's easy to make a cron job for it by adding the following to your crontab (after editing for your specific installation folder):

-00 6 * * * /home/pedro/doc/python/bing_send_mail/bin/python2.7 /home/pedro/doc/python/bing_send_mail/bing_send_mail.py >> /home/pedro/doc/python/bing_send_mail/bing_send_mail.log 2>&1
+00 6 * * * /usr/bin/docker run -v /home/pedro/doc/python/bing_send_mail/:/tmp/ bing_send_mail